Snowshoeing in the Arctic and Antarctica

 Do I need to bring snowshoes?

 Not at all.
 We’ll provide you with MSR lightweight snowshoes that easily attach to rubber boots or sturdy hiking boots.
-If you join us on our ships Plancius or Ortelius we also provide the rubber boots at no extra cost.
+If you join us on our ships Plancius, Ortelius or Hondius we also provide the rubber boots at no extra cost.

 However, you do want to bring clothing that is suitable for the changeable weather of the Polar Regions.
 Layers are your friend – you’re going to get hot as you work your way around the tundra and you’ll want to be able to shed a layer or two without losing a big percentage of your elemental protection.
 With that in mind we suggest: